 Under current law, a ski area operator, a tramway passenger, or a skier is liable for losses or damages caused by his failure to fulfill any of the responsibilities required by the Skiing Safety Law (R.C.
 Ch.
 4169.).
 A ski area operator, a tramway passenger, or a skier is not liable for any losses or damages caused by another's failure to fulfill any of the responsibilities required of another by the Skiing Safety Law.
 A ski area operator, a tramway passenger, or a skier is not entitled to recover for any losses or damages caused by his failure to fulfill any of the responsibilities required by the Skiing Safety Law.
+The bill removes the phrase "losses or damages" and replaces it with "injury, death, or loss to person or property."

-The bill provides that a freestyler and a competitor also are subject to the liability for losses or damages caused by the person's failure to fulfill any responsibilities required by the Skiing Safety Law, are not liable for any losses or damages caused by another person's failure to fulfill any responsibilities under that Law, and are not entitled to recover such losses or damages.
+The bill also provides that a freestyler and a competitor also are subject to the liability for losses or damages caused by the person's failure to fulfill any responsibilities required by the Skiing Safety Law, are not liable for injury, death, or loss to person or property caused by another person's failure to fulfill any responsibilities under that Law, and are not entitled to recover such losses or damages.
 (R.C.
 4169.09.)